Anjum48/rl-examples/README.md

 # rl-examples
-Examples of published reinforcement learning algorithms in recent literature implemented in TensorFlow
+Examples of published reinforcement learning algorithms in recent literature implemented in TensorFlow.
+Most of my research is in the continuous domain, and I haven't spent much time testing these in discrete domains such as Atari etc.

 ![PPO LSTM solving BipedalWalker-v2](https://github.com/Anjum48/rl-examples/blob/master/ppo/BipedalWalker_PPO-LSTM.gif)

 ## Algorithms Implemented
 Thanks to DeepMind and OpenAI for making their research openly available.
-Most of my research is in the continuous domain, and I haven't spent much time testing these in discrete domains such as Atari etc.

 | Algorithm | arXiv Link                       | Paper                                                   |
 | --------- | -------------------------------- | ------------------------------------------------------- |